grassclaw/RetrographyPy/resources/example/mexsync/README.md

 - Verify the MUTEX_NAME constant matches in both trojan.py and spy.py.
 - Adjust the THRESHOLD value in spy.py if the bits are misinterpreted.

-## 7. Next Steps
-Enhance Covert Channel:
-- Add randomized timing or switch to other synchronization primitives (e.g., semaphores, events).

-- Experiment with Cross-VM Communication:

-- Test the channel across different VMs using shared mutexes in the Global\\ namespace.

 ## Additional Notes
 This project uses Win32 API through pywin32, which provides direct access to Windows-native synchronization primitives.